AMWA-TV/is-04/README.md

 Readers are advised to be familiar with the JT-NM Reference Architecture (http://jt-nm.org/), before starting with the [Overview](docs/1.0.
 Overview.md) in this repository.
 The API specifications are written in RAML -- if a suitable tool is not available for reading this, then [this](APIs/generateHTML) will create HTML versions.

+## Releases

+It is recommended that the tagged releases are used as a reference for development as opposed to the 'master' or development branches of this repository.

+Each version of the specification is available under a v&lt;#MAJOR&gt;.&lt;#MINOR&gt; tag such as 'v1.0'.
+Once a specification has been released, any updates to its documentation and schemas which do not modify the specification will be made available via a v&lt;#MAJOR&gt;.&lt;#MINOR&gt;.&lt;#UPDATE&gt; tag such as 'v1.0.1'.

 ## Contents

 * README.md -- This file